openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 - 2 : Off
 - 3 : Switch

-Option 3 is offered in IKEA Smart home app to control ligths with using your normal light switch _slowly and smooth_.
+Option 3 is offered in IKEA Home smart app to control lights with using your normal light switch _slowly and smooth_.
 With this the light shall stay online.
 I wasn't able to reproduce this behavior.
 Maybe somebody has more success.

-`custom-name` is declared e.g. in your IKEA Homesmart App.
+`custom-name` is declared e.g. in your IKEA Home smart app.
 This name is reflected in the discovery and if thing is created this name will be the thing label.
 If `custom-name` is changed via openHAB API or a rule the label will not change.

 ### Unknown Devices

-Filter your traces regarding 'DIRIGERA MODEL Unsuppoerted Device'.
+Filter your traces regarding 'DIRIGERA MODEL Unsupported Device'.
-The trace cotains a json object at the end which is needed to implememnt a corresponding hanlder.
+The trace contains a JSON object at the end which is needed to implement a corresponding handler.

 ## Air Purifier